kianzohoury/VAE/README.md

 ### Variational Autoencoders
-Unlike autoencoders, variational autoencoders (VAEs) are probabilistic generative models that explicitly aim to model $p(x)$ with an approximation
+Unlike vanilla autoencoders, variational autoencoders (VAEs) are _probabilistic_ generative models that explicitly aim to model $p(x)$ with an approximation
 $p_{\theta}(x)$.
 Coupled with their ability to learn deep representations of such data, VAEs are capable of generating entirely new data points using variational